sento documentation

 Integrate the

-to handle cases where the state should remain unchanged but its data requires updates.
-Adjust examples as needed to fit yourFSM
+stay-on-statemacro into yourFSMto handle cases where the state should remain unchanged but its data requires updates.
+Adjust examples as needed to fit yourFSMsystem.

 [macro] WHEN-UNHANDLED (EVENT &KEY (TEST '#'